iifawzi/foodi/README.md

 https://github.com/iifawzi/foodi/blob/0aa62ae42c20c732d817cde111b30b846647c1e0/tests/Integration/Application/OrderServiceTest.php#L40-L54

-The actual implementation of the repositories is on the infrastructure layer, where we can simply decide what to use, are we using
+The actual implementation of the repositories is on the infrastructure layer, where we can decide what to use, whether are we using `Eloquent` or any other solution, it doesn't matter. as long as they implement the repositories interfaces.

 ### System Architecture